genicam/harvesters/README.rst

         ...:     component = buffer.payload.components[0]
         ...:
         ...:     # Note that the number of components can be vary.
-If your ...:     # target device transmits a multi-part information, then you'd ...:     # get two or more components in the payload.
-However, now we're ...:     # working with a device that transmits only a 2D image.
-So we ...:     # manipulate only index 0 of the list object, compoenents.
+If your ...:     # target remote device transmits a multi-part information, then ...:     # you'd get two or more components in the payload.
+However, now ...:     # we're working with a remote device that transmits only a 2D image.
+        ...:     # So we manipulate only index 0 of the list object, components.
         ...:
         ...:     # Let's see the acquired data in 1D:
         ...:     _1d = component.data